Static-X

 Breakthrough

-The band's breakthrough came in 1999 with the release of their debut album, Wisconsin Death Trip.
-Produced by Ulrich Wild, the album was a surprise commercial hit, eventually selling over a million copies in the United States.
-Its success was driven by heavy rotation on MTV and rock radio, propelling Static‐X to the forefront of the industrial and nu-metal movements of the late 1990s.
+The band's major breakthrough came in 1999 with their debut album, Wisconsin Death Trip, released on Warner Bros.
+Records.
+Propelled by singles like Push It and I'm with Stupid, the album was a surprise hit, eventually selling over a million copies and earning a platinum certification in the United States.

 Key tracks

-Push It — This lead single from Wisconsin Death Trip became an instant anthem with its pulsing industrial groove and remains the band's most recognizable song.
+Push It - This lead single from their debut became an instant anthem, defining their industrial metal sound with its relentless energy and iconic video.

-The Only — A standout from their 2001 sophomore album Machine, this song highlighted the band's refined songwriting and continued chart presence on rock formats.
+The Only - A standout from their 2001 sophomore album Machine, this track showcased the band's ability to craft a more melodic yet still crushing industrial groove.